 No they won’t be cooked through as of yet but not to worry, they will when you pressure cook them.

-- Use a wooden spatula to deglaze your pot, to scrape the stuck on bits of meat off the bottom off.
+- Use a wooden spatula to deglaze so you don’t get the burn notice on your pot.
+They’re great to scrape the stuck on bits of meat off the bottom off in step 2.

 So quick and easy right?
 The chicken turns golden brown and perfectly seasoned in under 30 minutes which is great.